sensu/sensu-docs/content/sensu-core/1.8/api/results.md

 Required payload parameters for `/results` (POST) API are described below.

 Similar to a check definition, this API endpoint allows for additional check attributes, including custom attributes.
-Please see the [check definition specification][5] documentation for more information._
+See the [check definition specification][5] for more information._

 name         |
 -------------|------
-description  | The check name, as [provided by the check definition][5] required     | true type         | String example      | {{< highlight shell >}}"name": "sensu-website"{{< /highlight >}}
+description  | The check name [provided by the check definition][5] required     | true type         | String example      | {{< highlight shell >}}"name": "sensu-website"{{< /highlight >}}

 status       |
 -------------|------
 description  | The check execution exit status code.
-An exit status code of `0` (zero) indicates `OK`, `1` indicates `WARNING`, and `2` indicates `CRITICAL`; exit status codes other than `0`, `1`, or `2` indicate an `UNKNOWN` or custom status. required     | true type         | Integer example      | {{< highlight shell >}}"status": 0{{< /highlight >}}
+An exit status code of `0` (zero) indicates `OK`, `1` indicates `WARNING`, and `2` indicates `CRITICAL`.
+Exit status codes other than `0`, `1`, or `2` indicate an `UNKNOWN` or custom status. required     | true type         | Integer example      | {{< highlight shell >}}"status": 0{{< /highlight >}}

 output       |
 -------------|------
-description  | Text to associate with the check result, e.g. human-readable message or formatted metric data. required     | true type         | String example      | {{< highlight shell >}}"output": "CheckHttp OK: 200, 78572 bytes\n"{{< /highlight >}}
+description  | Text to associate with the check result (e.g. human-readable message or formatted metric data) required     | true type         | String example      | {{< highlight shell >}}"output": "CheckHttp OK: 200, 78572 bytes\n"{{< /highlight >}}

 source       |
 -------------|------
-description  | The check source, used to create a [proxy client][32] for an external resource (e.g. a network switch). required     | true, unless `client` is specified type         | String validated    | `/^[\w\.-]+$/`
+description  | The check source, used to create a [proxy client][32] for an external resource (e.g. a network switch) required     | true, unless `client` is specified type         | String validated    | `/^[\w\.-]+$/`